Arithmetic shift

 In computer programming, an arithmetic shift is a shift operator, sometimes termed a signed shift (though it is not restricted to signed operands).
 The two basic types are the arithmetic left shift and the arithmetic right shift.
 For binary numbers it is a bitwise operation that shifts all of the bits of its operand; every bit in the operand is simply moved a given number of bit positions, and the vacant bit-positions are filled in.
 Instead of being filled with all 0s, as in logical shift, when shifting to the right, the leftmost bit (usually the sign bit in signed integer representations) is replicated to fill in all the vacant positions (this is a kind of sign extension).

 Some authors prefer the terms sticky right-shift and zero-fill right-shift for arithmetic and logical shifts respectively.

 Arithmetic shifts can be useful as efficient ways to perform multiplication or division of signed integers by powers of two.
 Shifting left by n bits on a signed or unsigned binary number has the effect of multiplying it by 2n.
 Shifting right by n bits on a two's complement signed binary number has the effect of dividing it by 2n, but it always rounds down (towards negative infinity).
 This is different from the way rounding is usually done in signed integer division (which rounds towards 0).
 This discrepancy has led to bugs in a number of compilers.

 For example, in the x86 instruction set, the SAR instruction (arithmetic right shift) divides a signed number by a power of two, rounding towards negative infinity.
 However, the IDIV instruction (signed divide) divides a signed number, rounding towards zero.
 So a SAR instruction cannot be substituted for an IDIV by power of two instruction nor vice versa.

 Formal definition

 The formal definition of an arithmetic shift, from Federal Standard 1037C is that it is:

-A shift, applied to the representation of a number in a fixed radix numeration system and in a fixed-point representation system, and in which only the characters representing the fixed-point part of the number are moved.
-An arithmetic shift is usually equivalent to multiplying the number by a positive or a negative integral power of the radix, except for the effect of any rounding; compare the logical shift with the arithmetic shift, especially in the case of floating-point representation.

 An important word in the FS 1073C definition is "usually".

-Equivalence of arithmetic and logical left shifts and multiplication

-Arithmetic left shifts are equivalent to multiplication by a (positive, integral) power of the radix (e.g., a multiplication by a power of 2 for binary numbers).
-Logical left shifts are also equivalent, except multiplication and arithmetic shifts may trigger arithmetic overflow whereas logical shifts do not.